kirtimandloi/Image-and-Video-Caption-Generator/README.md

 The main aim of this project is to gain knowledge of deep learning techniques by implementing an image and video caption generator.
 We primarily use Convolutional Neural Networks (CNNs) and Long Short-Term Memory (LSTM) networks for this purpose.
 The project involves merging these architectures to create a CNN-RNN model for image captioning and further integrating a Large Language Model (LLM) for enhanced video captioning.

+## PROBLEM FORMULATION
+### THE VANISHING GRADIENT PROBLEM AND  VIDEO CAPTIONING PROBLEM
+This is one of the most significant challenges for RNNs performance.
+In practice, the architecture of RNNs restricts its long-term memory capabilities, which are limited to only remembering a few sequences at a time.
+Consequently, the memory of RNNs is only useful for shorter sequences and short time-periods.
+Vanishing Gradient problem arises while training an Artificial Neural Network.
+This mainly occurs when the network parameters and hyperparameters are not properly set.
+The vanishing gradient problem restricts the memory capabilities of traditional RNNs—adding too many time- steps increases the chance of facing a gradient problem and losing information when you use backpropagation.

+The primary challenge with using the CNN-LSTM model to predict captions for videos lies in effectively handling the temporal aspect of video data.
+Unlike images, videos consist of sequential frames, and accurately capturing the temporal dynamics and context across frames is crucial for generating coherent and contextually relevant captions.
+The model needs to effectively encode temporal dependencies and understand the flow of events over time to produce accurate captions for each frame.
+Additionally, processing large volumes of video data efficiently while ensuring model scalability and performance further complicates the task of video captioning.

+## PROPOSED WORK
+The main aim of this project is to get a little bit of knowledge of deep learning techniques.
+We use two techniques mainly CNN and LSTM for image classification.
+So, to make our image caption generator model, we will be merging these architectures.
+It is also called a CNN-RNN model.
+• CNN is used for extracting features from the image.
+We will use the pre-trained model Xception.
+• LSTM will use the information from CNN to help generate a description of the image.
+Also for video captioning  involves integrating a Large Language Model (LLM), such as Facebook's   BART, into the image captioning pipeline to enhance video captioning capabilities.
+Specifically,  after generating captions for individual frames using the CNN-LSTM model, the captions are fed into the LLM for further processing.
+The LLM then performs text summarization on the frame captions, condensing multiple frame-level captions into a concise summary.
+This summary serves as the final caption for the video, capturing the essence of the entire video sequence.
+By leveraging the LLM's natural language processing capabilities, the proposed approach aims to improve the coherence, conciseness, and informativeness of video captions, enhancing overall video understanding and accessibility.

 ## Components

 ### CNN (Convolutional Neural Network)Purpose: